 “Not really.
-You look like somebody who spends most of his time in the garbage can by choice.”
+You look like somebody who spends most of his time in the garbage.”

 “Nice one.
 But you know what?
-The year I touched tits for the first time I was already benching 150 lbs for reps.
-I remember the day like it was yesterday, even though I was five,” said the mysterious man and smiled because he knew this was a nice recovery.
+The year I touched tits for the first time, I was already benching 150lbs for reps.
+It feels like yesterday even though I was five,” said the mysterious man and smiled because he knew that this was a nice recovery.

 “You know what?
 Touching the tits of your mom or a doll does not count,” said Harry back.

-“Look kid, you are just a girly man and your bench press proves it.”
+“Look, kid, you are just a girly man.
+Your bench press proves it.”